aiven/aiven-docs/docs/platform/concepts/free-trial.md

 There are some limitations:

 -   You can only have one trial.
--   Trial credits are added to the default
+-   Trial credits are added to a single
-    [billing group](/docs/platform/concepts/billing-groups), which is created when
-    you sign up.
-They cannot be transferred to another billing group.
+    [billing group](/docs/platform/concepts/billing-groups).
+You cannot transfer them to another billing group.
 -   You can't create new services if your remaining credits would be spent too quickly.

 Services are automatically powered down after the trial ends or your credits run out.
 To